SpektraSystems/Azure-SQL-Database-Security-Demo/Exercise-3-Protect Data-readme.md

 ### Task 9: Verify data how does it look by using App
 1. Go back to your app service, select **Visits**.
+**Verify data how does it look by logging in as non-admin user in SQL MGMT Studio**